MrBSykes/kali-linux-to-ubuntu-linux-os-swap/README.md

 ## Overview

-This project documents the migration of a dedicated physical lab machine — an **ASUS X550ZA laptop** — from Kali Linux to **Ubuntu Desktop 26.04 LTS (Resolute Raccoon)**.
+This project documents the migration of a dedicated physical lab machine, an **ASUS X550ZA laptop** from Kali Linux to **Ubuntu Desktop 26.04 LTS (Resolute Raccoon)**.
 The goal: establish a real, bare-metal Linux environment that I can SSH into remotely from my primary workstation and use as a daily driver for building IT infrastructure skills.

 This is **not a virtual machine**.
 The deliberate choice to work on physical hardware exposes real-world challenges that VMs never will — BIOS boot configuration, driver compatibility, network interface management, and hardware-level troubleshooting.
 Those are exactly the skills that matter in data center and IT infrastructure roles.